14. In Love With Spring: My Novel Online

-He followed her into the kitchen to boil water, and as soon as her back was turned, he untucked his tee shirt, hoping to conceal his sudden, urgent erection.
-“Want something to eat?” he heard himself ask.
+They went into the kitchen, and while she put the kettle to boil, he untucked his tee shirt, hoping to conceal his sudden, urgent erection.
+“Want something to eat?” he asked.
+“Jiffy pop or something?”

-“Simon,” she snapped, unnerved by his proximity.
+“Simon,” she interrupted, unnerved by his proximity.
 “What are you getting at?”

 “Nothing.”
 He withdrew; blew on his tea.
-He could feel Jules’ glare.
+He could feel her glare.
 “Too hot to drink.”

 “Good old Simon,” she said affectionately, reaching out and tousling his hair exactly the way you would the head of a floppy mutt.
 “How do you put up with me?”